maitreverge/piscine_42/README.md

 This repo will be updated when I'll start 42, with my scores and stuff !

 Feel free to create pull requests and issues, I'll be happy to merge/fix them !

-And more important : copying code from Github without understanding it.... it's lame.